-Your costs may differ, but after living here for two years this is my experience.
+Your costs may differ, but after living here for five years this is my experience.
 Some of the costs of living in Seoul that I have listed below might not be relevant to you.
 Costs such as tuition fees or internet plans.
 But, it will give you a broad idea of what to expect.

 The biggest differences you will notice with Seoul and other cities are the prices of food and rent.
 Other prices such as phone and internet plans will stay the same nationwide.